Open Standard · MIT License · v0.2

 Vendor-neutral MIT licensed.
 No required registry, platform, or identity provider.

 Interoperable Clearly mappable to JSON Resume, HR-XML, and schema.org vocabularies.
+Full v0.1 migration guide included.

 Quick start